laudspeaker/laudspeaker-posthog-plugin/README.md

 #  Laudspeaker PostHog Plugin

+## Why use Posthog and Laudspeaker?

+Laudspeaker is an open source omnichannel customer messaging SaaS.
+It is an alternative to Braze, Iterable, customer io and many many other options.
+Its designed to be developer friendly and easy to use.
+And you can use our journey tool to easily create event-triggered, or time triggered user notifications.

+Posthog is open source product analytics so we can go hand in hand!
+We believe we are the easiest tool to use with posthog to set things up like automated  onboarding emails.
+If a user completes an action in posthog, have an automated message reach them when, and how you want!

 ## Send events from PostHog to Laudspeaker

 Questions?
 Please join our [Slack channel](https://laudspeakerusers.slack.com/ssb/redirect) or visit our [site](https://laudspeaker.com/).